ahmetenesdur/nft-contract-mint-dapp/README.md

 ETHERSCAN_API_KEY=
 ```

 If you want to make changes to the Patika smart contract, you can find Patika.sol in the `/contracts` folder.
+Remove `/artifacts` folder.
 After making the changes, recompile your smart contract using the `npx hardhat compile` command.

-You need to update the `scripts/whitelist.js` file with your whitelisted user accounts and deploy and verify your smart contract on the ethereum blockchain.
-To do this, you can find the _deploy_ & _verify_ scripts in the `/scripts` folder.
-You can run these scripts using the `npx hardhat run scripts/deploy.js` and `npx hardhat run scripts/verify.js` commands.
+You need to update the `scripts/whitelist.js` file with your whitelisted user accounts and deploy and verify your smart contract on the blockchain.
+For this, you can find the _deploy_ & _verify_ scripts in the `/scripts` folder.
+You can run these scripts using the commands `npx hardhat run scripts/deploy.js` and `npx hardhat run scripts/verify.js`.

 If you want to use a different network, change the Alchemy API.
 Make sure you configure it in the `hardhat.config.js` file.
 You can find the Configuration [here](https://hardhat.org/config/#networks-configuration).